jeremiak/metro-cli-class/index.md

 How can we do this? `curl example.com > example.html` should work great.

+Great, so now let's curl down the syllabus we've been using for this course, that way you can refer to it whenever you want or when you're practicing.

+This syllabus is online at [https://jeremiak.github.io/metro-cli-class](https://jeremiak.github.io/metro-cli-class).
+Using `curl` how can we download this file to our home directory and rename it to be `cli-class.html`?

 <a name="tricks"></a>

 ## Tricks you might want to know